muratk3n/thirdwave/en/README.md

 ---

-We've clearly lost some ground here...nowadays an army of actual scientist cannot see a blatant thing like lithium batteries [not being](https://muratk3n.github.io/thirdwave/en/2020/07/h2-numbers.html#lithium) fit for an overall climate solution.
+We've lost some ground here...nowadays an army of actual scientist cannot see a blatant thing like lithium batteries [not being](https://muratk3n.github.io/thirdwave/en/2020/07/h2-numbers.html#lithium) fit for an overall climate solution.
 They clearly lost their ability to add and subtract.
 There is no shortage of useless theories,